 This paper proceeds as follows.
-Section 2 introduces the data and our measures of liquidity and dealer activity.
-Section 3 provides a broad overview of a possible link between the two measure, using daily frequency.
+Section 2 describes the data and our measures of liquidity and dealer activity.
+Section 3 contains broad overview of liquidity measures at daily frequency.
 Section 4 contains the core intra-day analysis of FX liquidity dynamics.
-Section 5 concludes the discussion.
+Section 5 concludes.